 Once you’re in the New Contact Group window, enter a name for your group.
 Your group name should be useful, relevant to the group, and easy to find amongst your other Contact Groups.
 We recommend naming the group after the people who will populate it.

-For example, let's create a group for Bananatag’s Kelowna office.
+For example, let's create a group for Staffbase’s Kelowna office.

 Now it’s time to add some members from your address book.